-The Nova KBM Group has set up a system of limits to control its exposure to counterparty credit risk.
+The Nova KBM has set up a system of limits to control its exposure to counterparty credit risk on individual level as there are no additional exposures on sub-consolidated and highest consolidation level.
 Exposures to counterparties and the levels up to which the exposure limits determined for counterparties are utilised are monitored on a daily basis.
 The system of limits has been developed to set the maximum allowable exposure to each counterparty, taking into consideration the credit rating of the respective counterparty, its size, and the type of financial instrument concerned.